 These people hang onto this misconception because they’ve never bought the best, so they don’t understand what the best products offer.

 Rolex didn’t become synonymous with high-end luxury timepieces by accident.
 They did it by providing superior quality watches to almost all other watches on the market.
 The quality of the product is what created the name recognition, not the other way around.

 In other words, people only pay for the Rolex name now because of the quality of the Rolex product then.

 Overcoming Your Salespeople’s Misconceptions

-Here are three selling tips for your salespeople to follow when upselling to a luxury or premium brand customer:
+Here are three selling tips for your salespeople to follow when upselling to a luxury- or premium-brand customer:

 Take the Lead.
 If you simply ask the customer to look at a premium item, the easiest answer for them to give is How much? quickly followed by No. Both of you lose when you do this without preparing the customer.
-While they may save some money, they lose out on value they didn’t recognize, and you miss a chance to upsell.
-Take the initiative and add some enthusiasm to get them interested in the high-end items.
+While they may save some money, they lose out on the value they didn’t recognize, and you miss a chance to upsell.
+Take the initiative and increase enthusiasm to get them interested in the high-end items.
 Let them follow your lead, and use your excitement to feed their excitement.